awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-host-management.md

    If you choose the **Install and configure the CloudWatch agent** option, the CloudWatch agent is installed on your Amazon EC2 instances\.
 The agent collects metrics and log files from your instances for Amazon CloudWatch\.
 This information is consolidated so you can quickly determine the health of your instances\.
 For more information, see [Collecting metrics and logs from EC2 instances and on\-premises servers with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)\.
 There might be added cost\.
 For more information, see [Amazon CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

-   If you choose the **Update the CloudWatch agent** option, then Systems Manager automatically checks every four weeks for a new version of the CloudWatch agent\.
+   If you choose the **Update the CloudWatch agent once every 30 days** option, then Systems Manager automatically checks every 30 days for a new version of the CloudWatch agent\.
 If there is a new version, then Systems Manager automatically updates the agent on your instance to the latest released version\.
 We encourage you to choose this option to ensure that your instances are always running the most up\-to\-date version of the CloudWatch agent\.

 1. In the **Targets** section, choose whether to set up host management for your entire organization, some of your organizational units \(OUs\), or the account you're logged in to\.

    If you choose **Entire organization**, continue to step 8\.

    If you choose **Custom**, continue to step 7\.